in Public Health Evaluation

 I graduated in 2002 from the University of Sheffield with a BSc in Biochemistry & Microbiology.
 I then made the move from molecular science into epidemiology and public health by studying for the MSc Control of Infectious Diseases at LSHTM.

-Since completing my Masters in 2004, I have been involved in a number of different projects at the School, related to malaria and water and sanitation, and more recently visceral leishmaniasis.
-My interests are in delivery systems for disease control interventions, and monitoring and evaluation of their equity.
+Since completing my Masters in 2004, I have been involved in a number of different projects at the School, related to water and sanitation, visceral leishmaniasis and malaria.
+My interests are in delivery systems for disease control interventions, and monitoring and evaluation of their equity with a particular emphasis on the role of economic evaluation to inform decision-making.

-I deliver lectures on the Epidemiology & Control of Malaria and Designing Disease Control Programs in Developing Countries in-house modules; I am also a seminar leader for the Applying Principles of Public Health in Developing Countries module.
-I am a personal tutor for the MSc Public Health for Development (PH4D) and MSc Control of Infectious Diseases (CID).
+I deliver lectures on the Malaria: From Science to Policy & Practice module; I am also a seminar leader for the Applying Public Health Principles module.
+I am a personal tutor for the MSc Control of Infectious Diseases (CID) and MSc Public Health for Development (PH4D).